-additional support from rollers which physically connect to the equatorial port in order to limit deflection.
-This device must reach much further into the vessel than is necessary for the maintenance of the IML, and the payload requirement for the IML is 6500 kg, significantly higher than the MPDs payload capacity.
+The MPD is a ~30m long articulating boom, rectangular in section with a mechanical support in the equatorial containment cell with additional support from rollers which physically connect to the equatorial port in order to limit deflection.
+This device must reach much further into the vessel than is necessary for the maintenance of the IML, and the payload requirement for the IML is 6,500kg, significantly higher than the MPDs payload capacity.

 Hence a variant of the MPD has been produced as an early concept.
 This shorter version allows for a higher payload capacity and allows for specific degrees of freedom to allow for the installation and removal of the IML.
-The RME can be seen in Fig. 15,Fig. 16,Fig. 17Figs.
-15, 16 and 17.
-This concept has not undergone any substantiation and requires significant further development.
+The RME can be seen in the following figures.
+This concept has not undergone any substantiation and

+5 requires significant further development.